Effect of the degree of an initial mutant in Moran processes in structured populations

 Hence, vertices with a lower number of connections have a higher chance of remaining and progressing toward fixation.
 In the BA graph, the degree distribution follows a power law, which means that there are a few nodes with very high degrees and many nodes with low degrees.
 Consequently, in the BA graph, there may be initial nodes with a high probability of fixation, mainly those with low degrees, and others with very low fixation probabilities, mainly those with high degrees, in contrast to the ER graph where the probability of fixation is more uniform across nodes.

-In Fig.\ref{fp2}, we can observe the distribution of fixation probabilities for different initial mutants with various degrees in both graphs of the same size, average degree, and fitness.
-In ER graphs, fixation probabilities for all vertices are approximately distributed symmetrically around the average fixation probability.
-However, in the BA graph, the distribution is asymmetric.
+In Fig. \ref{fp2}, we present the distribution of fixation probabilities for a mutant with respect to all initial placements in both graphs of the same size, average degree, and fitness.
+In ER graphs, fixation probabilities for all vertices are distributed approximately symmetrically around the average fixation probability.
+In BA graphs, the distribution is asymmetric.
 Moreover, we see that for $r=2$, the average fixation probability in the ER graph is approximately $0.5$ which is the fixation probability in a well-mixed population, while this value is slightly higher in the BA graph.